indieopensource/indieopensource.com/_indie_guides/paid-support.md

 3. Sign support contracts with paying customers.

 Paid support has worked for companies large and small, young and old, especially in combination with other models, like [paid development](/paid-development/indies) and [public-private licensing](/public-private/indies).
-[RedHat](https://redhat.com) took paid support to new heights, epitomizing (and outlasting) the first cohort of "open source IPOs".
+[Cygnus](https://en.wikipedia.org/wiki/Cygnus_Solutions), later acquired by [RedHat](https://redhat.com), pioneered the model at scale.
 But many individual developers do well by selling support, too.

 ## Pros